 Each village in Rajasthan is special and has its own tale.

 - Bishnoi Village: It is famous for having animals such as deer and lovely birds.
 Moreover, nature lovers will enjoy seeing them run around free.
-This is one of the best villages in Rajasthan.
+This place is one of the best villages in Rajasthan.

 - Khuri and Sam: Renowned for their golden sand dunes where you may take a camel ride at sunset.
 The sight of the sun setting behind the dunes is charming.